33 Best Places to Spend Christmas in Europe

 Wondering where to spend Christmas in Europe?
 We got you the A to Z of stunning destinations and the best places to spend Christmas in Europe from markets, cultural traditions, and winter activities.

-The list below is listed alphabetically by cities.
+The list below is listed alphabetically by city.
 What’s your favorite pick?

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

-If you are in the city on Christmas Eve or Christmas Day you can indulge in festivities, gift exchange and celebrate with loved ones enjoying the Festival of Lights (annual event).
+If you are in the city on Christmas Eve or Christmas Day you can indulge in festivities, gift exchange, and celebrate with loved ones by enjoying the Festival of Lights.